emspay/ems-online-shopware-6/README.md

 1. Unzip your archive with the plugin.
 Put the 'EmsPay' folder to the directory <i><b>root</b></i>/custom/plugins/.
 2. Go to the admin panel, this will be '/admin' in your URL address.
 3. Open tab Settings>System>Plugins.
-    * In list front of you search "EMS Online"
+    * In list front of you search "EMS Online".
     * On the last column click the button with three dots, this will show an additional menu.
     * Click the "Install" Field.
     * After the installation in the same menu click the "Config" field.